explainers-by-googlers/html-fullscreen-without-a-gesture/security-privacy-questionnaire.md

 **2.13 How does this specification distinguish between behavior in first-party and third-party contexts?**

+We've explicitly chosen not to introduce another policy-controlled feature name for automatic fullscreen.
+If the parent document delegates `fullscreen` to the child document, it accepts that its ability to automatically enter fullscreen is delegated as well.

-The preexisting `fullscreen` Permissions-Policy governs access to the Fullscreen API by third-party contexts.
-As such, User Agent configurations regarding gesture requirements for first-party contexts can apply to third-party contexts. (i.e. third-party iframes may only enter fullscreen without a gesture if (a) the User Agent is configured to permit fullscreen without a gesture in the first-party context and (b) the third-party context is granted the `fullscreen` Permissions-Policy).
+So, third-party iframes may only enter fullscreen without a gesture if (a) the User Agent is configured to permit fullscreen without a gesture in the first-party context and (b) the third-party context is granted the preexisting `fullscreen` Permissions-Policy.

 **2.14 How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?**

-User Agents can respect this configuration in Private Browsing or Incognito mode, as they would outside those contexts.
+User Agents can choose whether or not to respect their configuration in Private Browsing or Incognito mode.
+Chromium has chosen to respect its settings in all modes.

 **2.15 Does this specification have both "Security Considerations" and "Privacy Considerations" sections?**